 “Lord, I’m ready to shout because nothing is impossible to me and that no word from you is impossible of fulfillment according to Luke 1:37.

-“I believe today is going to be the best day of my life.”
+“I believe that when I wake up tomorrow, it is going to be the best day of my life.”

 “And, I call all this done in the strong name of Jesus.
 Amen.”

 2) Speaking words Of Faith Guarantees A "God" Result for this day.

 Proverbs 25:11 in the Amplified Bible, Classic Edition says:

 “A word fitly spoken and in due season is like apples of gold in settings of silver.”

 Words are important.
 They are powerful.
 They have the ability to build up or tear down.

 A word fitly spoken can change the course of a person’s life.